This is the logo for the 106th website.

 Dear Sam:

 After retiring as a principal from the Dade County Schools in Miami, Florida, I am now employed as a Realtor Associate with Merrill Lynch Realty in Miami.
-My wife, Lorraine, is still teaching and we have three married children and four grandchildren.
+My wife, Lorraine Madsen, is still teaching and we have three married children and four grandchildren.
 Our son is an Army Captain stationed at Fort Hood, Texas.
 I would like to hear from any Company H, 422nd Infantry guys who read this letter.

 Bud Madsen (H/422) 12900 S.W.
 63rd Ave.
 Miami, FL 33156